knkarthik01/emr-spark-connect/README.md

-# Scaling SparkConnect on AWS EMR
+# Scaling SparkConnect on Amazon EMR on EC2

 > Production-ready multi-server SparkConnect architecture for high-concurrency workloads on Amazon EMR